alexpeterhall/quotes/quotes.md

 "Contentment is, after all, simply refined indolence." - Thomas Chandler Haliburton, author, judge, and politician (17 Dec 1796-1865)
 "You cannot control the mind with the mind" - Unknown "The happiest is the person who suffers the least pain; the most miserable who enjoys the least pleasure." - Jean-Jacques Rousseau, philosopher and author (28 Jun 1712-1778)
+"The only Zen you find on the tops of mountains is the Zen you bring up there." - Robert M. Pirsig, author and philosopher (6 Sep 1928-2017)

 ## Living Right